dtzxporter/ModmeWiki/wiki/black_ops_3/guides/Weapon-Porting-Apex-Legends.md

  Use what you used for the `pullout` animation for `sprint_in` and what you used for the `putaway` animation for `sprint_out`

+## Credits:
+**ThomasCat - Wrote the guide, Made the Conversion Rig DtzxPorter - Legion, SeTools
+Ray1235 - CodMayaTools
+Scobalula - CodMayaTools
+Respawn Entertainment - Assets**

+**IF YOU USED THIS GUIDE CREDIT THE PEOPLE ABOVE  ^**